 STORING A RETAINER WHEN NOT IN USE

 Retainers should not be exposed to excessive heat or dryness.
-Hot water and heated surfaces will warp or melt a plastic retainer, and leaving it out in the air to dry will make it more likely to crack or break.
+Hot water and heated surfaces can warp or melt plastic orthodontic retainers, and leaving them out in the open air to dry may increase the risk of cracking or damage.

-Try to keep your retainer in its case when transporting it (after rinsing it of course!), and soak it in water when not in use to stop it from cracking or getting dirty.
+Try to keep your retainer in its case when transporting it (after rinsing it, of course).
+Some patients also lightly soak their retainer in water when not in use to prevent drying out.
+Proper storage supports good hygiene and makes cleaning retainers easier in the long run.

 LOSING YOUR RETAINER